fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [PascalLuginbuehl/home-assistant-tray-menu](https://github.com/PascalLuginbuehl/home-assistant-tray-menu) - An app to interact with Home Assistant in the Windows System Tray
 - [ixahmedxi/noodle](https://github.com/ixahmedxi/noodle) - Open Source Education Platform
 - [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Dump all your files and chat with it using your Generative AI Second Brain using LLMs ( GPT 3.5/4, Private, Anthropic, VertexAI ) & Embeddings 🧠
 - [eramdam/starry-raindrop](https://github.com/eramdam/starry-raindrop) - Sync GitHub starred repos to a Raindrop.io collection